mojontwins/MK1_NES/docs/code_injection.md

 ```

 `ht [9]` is *the contents of the hotspot in screen 9*; `6` is the number of the object, so `6 + 2*HS_USE_OFFS` means *object 6 used*.

+## Timer

+If you have the timer on, everytime the timer ticks the code in `my/on_timer_ticks.h` will be executed.

+The timer current value is in `timer`. `timer_zero` will be set when the timer reaches zero.

 ## Related to interactives